shoma07/strong_schema/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/shoma07/strong_schema.

-## Acknowledgments

-This gem stands on the shoulders of giants.
-Special thanks to the following project:

-- [Strong Migrations](https://github.com/ankane/strong_migrations) by Andrew Kane - Safety checks for migrations

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-This gem integrates but does not modify the original libraries, which retain their respective licenses and copyrights.